 The co-curricular programme at RDFZ King’s College School Hangzhou is one of the main ways in which we bring our pupils together in one community.
-The huge range of clubs, societies and inter-house events create an inclusive culture, allowing pupils to make friends, forming relationships that help them feel secure within their school, take risks and face new challenges.
+The huge range of activities and inter-house events create an inclusive culture, allowing pupils to make friends, forming relationships that help them feel secure within their school, take risks and face new challenges.
 These attributes are essential in our pupils becoming curious explorers and innovators who will succeed in their lives, able to tackle problems in new, creative ways.
-Opportunities to work in groups and communicate with people from different cultures and backgrounds gives our pupils the experience and skill-set to stand out in their university applications and in the job market.
+Opportunities to work in groups and communicate with people from different cultures and backgrounds give our pupils the experience and skill-set to stand out in their university applications and in the job market.

 It is central to our ethos that all pupils play a full part in the co-curricular programme, which:

-- acts to establish and embed a pupils’ identity within the school, increasing their sense of wellbeing.
+- acts to establish and embed a pupil’s identity within the school, increasing their sense of wellbeing.
 Ensuring a pupil is enjoying their time at school is a cornerstone of succeeding academically.